adamar/Negroni-Example/README.md

 Negroni Example
 ===============

-This is an example Negroni web app
+This is an example Negroni web app with basic auth

 Note
 ----------
-This example webapp was originally built with a MySQL DB, but has now been modified to use Postgres.
+- This example webapp was originally built with a MySQL DB, but has now been modified to use Postgres.
 There is now a 'mysql' branch that still uses the go-mysql lib, but development on this branch has slowed to little more than a trickle